planetoftheweb/raybo-light-ui/README.md

-# Solarized Light UI theme
+# Raybo Light UI theme

 When I used Sublime Text, I had my own version of the [solarized] theme because I wanted to improve on it's contrast a bit and add some markdown features.
 I wanted to duplicate that in Atom, so I found a great UI theme from [Pierrezoux] and decided to tweak it from there for my own use.